tayeva/eia-client-python/README.md

 variable called EIA_API_KEY.

 *WARNING* Don't spam the API, there is nothing in the code to protect you from going over any rate limits; save the data and request as you need.

+## Feature pipeline

+- Endpoint query functionality to allow the user to discover endpoints.

+- A proper client with session manager.

+- Walking endpoints without breaching rate limits.

+- Update EndpointBuilder to make requests with information in headers instead of full-endpoint (too long for some use cases).

+- Backend adapters.